Skip To Content

 Re-wiggling our way to a wetter, wilder Bowber Head

-We have also created four scrapes that will act as natural flood management; holding more water on the land during heavy rain then slowly releasing it into the river over time.
+We also created four scrapes that will act as natural flood management; holding more water on the land during heavy rain, then slowly releasing it into the river over time.

 These features have created valuable habitat in the river and the meadow that will boost wildlife numbers and species and reduce potential flood risk to communities downstream.